Tena koutou katoa

-– Children who have older siblings in Te Whakatupuranga will have consideration when establishing Te Whakatupuranga class placements.
+– Children who have older siblings currently in Te Whakatupuranga will have consideration when establishing Te Whakatupuranga class placements.
 SLT will need to know about any siblings who will be starting throughout the year and allow space for these children.
 The siblings starting earlier in the year take precedence.
 Spaces cannot be left open for terms if there are children ready to start from Criteria 3.
 A register will be created to show those siblings who may be arriving throughout the year.
 The numbers in Te Whakatupuranga may alter depending on the number of siblings coming throughout the year.

 – Children placed on waiting lists/ new enrolments to KKPS